apache/flink/docs/java_api_guide.md

 Program Skeleton
 ----------------

-As we already saw in the example, Stratosphere programs look like regular Java programs with a `main()` method.
+As we already saw in the example, Flink programs look like regular Java programs with a `main()` method.
 Each program consists of the same basic parts:

 1. Obtain an `ExecutionEnvironment`,